 Heartbroken Badass/Cartwright Curse: He had a relationship with Adha during the events of Alta´r's Chronicles and Maria from Bloodlines onward.
-Both of them die.
-Maria's death especially haunts him until the day of his own death as seen in Revelations.
+Both of them eventually die, with Maria's death especially haunting him until the day of his own death as seen in Revelations.

 Heroic Willpower: Of a Charles Atlas Superpower variety.
 Thanks to his training and the time he's spent with Al Mualim and his descent from Those Who Came Before, he's immune to the hypnotic effects of the Apple.
 Or at least less susceptible than the other Assassins.